 In this situation you could:

-As most exam results will now be replaced by teachers’ predicted grades in 2021, your teen may be feeling upset or frustrated – especially if they were also affected by exam cancellations last year.
+As exam results will now be replaced by teachers' predicted grades in 2022, your teen may be feeling upset or frustrated.
+Especially if they were also affected by exam cancellations in 2020-21.

-Your teen may feel like their revision and studying has been for nothing, or be uninterested in studying further.
+Your teen may feel like their revision and studying has been for nothing.
+Or they may be uninterested in studying further.

 You can help them by giving them space to voice their feelings.
 You could remind them that all young people their age are affected and this will be taken into account.
-You can also remind them that this is still only temporary – their education or career will continue after lockdown ends.
+You can also remind them that their education or career will continue after lockdown ends.

-This is a time of greater uncertainty for your teen – their school or college may reopen, their care may have been paused, there may be fewer people at home, and their daily routines may need to change again.
+This has been a time of greater uncertainty for your teen – their care may have been paused and their daily routines may have had to change a lot.

 You can find further advice and support from the following:

-This can be difficult for them, especially if they’re away from their friends again, or struggle to concentrate or feel motivated at home.
+This could be difficult for them, especially if they’re away from their friends again, or struggle to concentrate or feel motivated at home.